-Our teams in Türkiye and Syria are working around the clock to support those in need.
-There is no time to waste.
+Our teams in Türkiye and Syria are working around the clock to support those in need

 This is the world’s worst earthquake in a decade and the worst earthquake in Turkiye in nearly 100 years.
 The scale of death and devastation is unimaginable and will only continue to rise.
 Some places have become mass graveyards.

 Many survivors are now homeless, forced to sleep in their cars or outside in the bitter winter cold.

 As part of Oxfam emergency response, we're continuing to work with partners to provide essentials like water, food, toilets and showers.